 With so many Internet radio stations available, it is desirable to have a means of rapidly selecting the stations that you listen to most frequently.
-Your radio has ten memory presets which can easily be set to store the details of any Internet radio station.
-The radio station presets are retained in the radio's memory even when the radio is switched off.
+Your radio has five memory presets which can easily be set to store the details of any Internet radio station.
+The radio station presets are retained in memory even when the radio is switched off.